 Back in 2000 a company name Zethus tried to disrupt the CRE industry.
 Developed by a former lawyer/real estate executive, the company started out as an online discount broker.
-The intention was to create a real online marketplace with electronically managed transactions – a real alternative to and competition for the current broker model.
+The intention was to create a real estate online marketplace with electronically managed transactions – a real alternative to, and competition for, the current broker model.

-Zethus caught the eye of Cushman & Wakefield who believed that electronic transactions were a logical progression – not to mention a huge efficiency booster.
+Zethus caught the eye of Cushman & Wakefield who believed that electronic transactions were a logical progression for the industry and would be a huge efficiency booster.
 At the time, many of the national brokerages had separate technology investment groups so C&W put their money on Zethus.

 Perhaps due to the blow-back C&W experienced and some subsequent arm twisting, Zethus altered its model to court brokerages instead of trying to compete against them.
 But even with backing from Goldman Sachs, Zethus was unable to attract brokers or skittish owners and ultimately failed.

 A few years later, the national brokerages got out of technology investing altogether.
 They were, after all, not in the technology business.
 Back to Sales 101.